ImperialCollegeLondon/rse_further_git_course/episodes/l1-06-releases_tags.md

 For the release title, you can just put "v0.0.1" again.
 Then add a description of your choosing.
 (You can check the "Set as pre-release" box if you want to indicate to your users that the recipe isn't production ready.)
+Note that there is another field: "Attach binaries".
+We won't be using this now, but if you did have a compiled version of your software (e.g. as an `.exe` file), this is where you could upload it.

 When you're finished, click "Publish release":

 ![Publish your release]({{ site.baseurl }}/fig/releases_publish.png "Publish your